jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Provisoning Your DreamCompute Instance
 ~~~~~~~~~~~~~

 Provisioning Trellis means setting up the actual LEMP stack for your staging or production website.
 Staging and Production do not differ much.
 Do remember you need a separate instance for both though!
-Provisioning you normally do once you have worked out the proper site setup and have setup things locally.
+**NB** Provisioning you normally do once you have worked out the proper site setup and have setup things locally.

+Passwordless SSH
+****************
 Trellis works best with passwordless SSH login so do make sure you have added your public SSH key in the DreamCompute Dashboard.

     "We assume that when you first create your server you've already added your SSH key to the root account.
 Digital Ocean will add this for you when you create a droplet.
 If you don't want to use an SSH key, you will need to add the --ask-pass option each time you run the server.yml playbook."

+Also make sure the file trellis/group_vars/all/users.yml has the proper path to you SSH key

 Configuration Files
 ~~~~~~~~~~